denten-books/plain-text/supporting-docs/book-proposal/proposal.md

-In this spirit, my group has organized workshops on online security for activists; we have reached out to an online community of engineers to help us write media history as a project in citizen humanities; and we are set to teach critical making at Rikers Island this summer.
+In this spirit, my group has organized workshops on online security for activists; we have reached out to an online community of engineers to help us write media history as a project in citizen humanities; and we are set to teach critical making at Rikers Island in July 2015.
 I am inspired in these endeavors by collaborators from Digital Humanities labs across the country and by my colleagues in the English Department and at the Berkman Center for Internet & Society, where I am an active faculty associate.
-I keep these manifold audiences in mind as I complete "Plain Text."
+I keep these manifold audiences in mind as I complete *Plain Text*.
 The book exposes intellectual frameworks that bolster my research and teaching activities.
 I write to strengthen these projects and to give back to the community that has supported me so generously.
-I hope to rely on the same good will and support networks in reaching out to promote my book.
+I hope to rely on the same goodwill and support networks in reaching out to promote my book.

 In my teaching career, I am often asked to create workshops, courses, and certificate programs for graduate students in the humanities interested in computational studies.
-These have included seminars at the Digital Humanities Summer Institute (U. Victoria), courses for the Lede Program at in the Journalism School (Columbia), and workshops for students at CUNY Digital Praxis and in the NYU Digital Internship Program.
+These have included seminars at the Digital Humanities Summer Institute (U. Victoria), courses for the Lede Program in the Journalism School (Columbia), and workshops for students at CUNY Digital Praxis and in the NYU Digital Internship Program.
 Texts usually assigned in courses like that are either volumes published by technical presses for a professional audience or theory-based readings in new media studies related only loosely to teaching the fundamentals of computer science in context.
 The (optional) technical appendix could serve to supplement the main body of the work with a series of "experiments" that illustrate theoretical concepts in action, at the keyboard, making the text applicable to a greater variety of educational environments (beyond the conventional classroom).

 ## Length and Format